Kembangan MRT station

-Kembangan MRT station (Note: Pronounced /kəmˈbɑːŋɑːn/ kəm-BAHNG-ahn) is an above-ground Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Bedok, Singapore.
+Kembangan MRT station (/kəmˈbɑːŋɑːn/ kəm-BAHNG-ahn) is an elevated Mass Rapid Transit (MRT) station on the East–West Line (EWL) in Bedok, Singapore.
 Operated by SMRT Trains, the station serves the eponymous Kembangan subzone of Bedok.
 Other nearby landmarks include the Kembangan Community Club and the Masjid Kassim.

 First announced in May 1982 as Frankel, the station was constructed as part of Phase II of the MRT system.
 The name was later changed in 1983.
 Kampongs Kembangan and Pachitan were acquired for the station's construction.
 It commenced operations on 17 December 1988 along with the other stations on the Tanah Merah–Pasir Ris Stations stretch.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.

-Like many stations of the EWL eastern stretch, the station has a domed roof design.
+Like many stations of the EWL eastern stretch, the station has a dome-shaped segmented roof.
 As a part of a heritage-themed art exhibition, there are two murals by students from St. Joseph's Institution displayed in the station, which details the history of nearby landmarks.